glennkroegel/pytorch-starlightcurves/notes.md

 - Can do joint optical and infrared as well like Keck
 - We know Tabby's star is not aliens because it absorbs specific frequencies in infrared, meaning it is not opaque.

+# Radio Astronomy
+- Radio astronomy - nature doesn't like to produce narrow band signals, sources usually spill over into other frequencies.

 # Similarity search